MiguelMalig/JUnit-1/Tutorial 6.md

 ## Step 1

 * Create a new repository for the repository from the link in blackboard.
-* Connect the new repository to your eclips.
-* Find the 2 packages, Line and Aggregation.
+* Find the 2 folders, Line and Aggregation.
+* Create a new project in eclipse.
+* Create two different packages name line and Aggregation.
+* Import or add the files in the appropreate packages.
+(Files for line within line package and so on.)

 ## Step 2 - Line